scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/optimizations.rst

 Summary
 -------

-The Intel Distribution for Python is powered by Anaconda* and conda build infrastructures that give all Python users the benefit of interoperability within these two environments and access to the optimized packages through a simple conda install command.
+The Intel |R| Distribution for Python is powered by Anaconda* and conda build infrastructures that give all Python users the benefit of interoperability within these two environments and access to the optimized packages through a simple ``conda install`` command.
-Intel Distribution for Python 2017 Update 2 delivers significant performance optimizations for many core algorithms and Python packages, while maintaining the ease of download and install.
+Intel |R| Distribution for Python* delivers significant performance optimizations for many core algorithms and Python packages, while maintaining the ease of downloading and installation.

 References